 Europa is a potential source of life

 Professor Grady isn’t the first to pinpoint Europa as a potential source of extraterrestrial life.
-And the moon — located more than 390 million miles from Earth — has long been the subject of science fiction, too.
-Europa, one of Jupiter’s 79 known moons, is covered by a layer of ice up to 15 miles deep — and there’s likely liquid water beneath where life could dwell.
+And the Moon — located more than 390 million miles from Earth — has long been the subject of science fiction, too.
+Europa, one of Jupiter’s 79 known moons, is covered by a layer of ice up to 15 miles deep — and there’s likely liquid water beneath Europa’s icy surface where life could dwell.
 The ice acts as a protective barrier against both solar radiation and asteroid impact.

 “Our solar system is not a particularly special planetary system, as far as we know, and we still haven’t explored all the stars in the galaxy.
 But I think it’s highly likely there will be life elsewhere — and I think it’s highly likely they’ll be made of the same elements.
 Humans evolved from little furry mammals that got the opportunity to evolve because the dinosaurs were killed by an asteroid impact.